VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ## Replication and data safety

+By default VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath`.

-In order to enable application-level replication, `-replicationFactor=N` command-line flag must be passed to `vminsert`.
+The replication can be enabled by passing `-replicationFactor=N` command-line flag to `vminsert`.
 This guarantees that all the data remains available for querying if up to `N-1` `vmstorage` nodes are unavailable.
+The cluster must contain at least `2*N-1` `vmstorage` nodes, where `N` is replication factor, in order to maintain the given replication factor for newly ingested data when `N-1` of storage nodes are lost.
-For example, when `-replicationFactor=3` is passed to `vminsert`, then it replicates all the ingested data to 3 distinct `vmstorage` nodes.
+For example, when `-replicationFactor=3` is passed to `vminsert`, then it replicates all the ingested data to 3 distinct `vmstorage` nodes, so up to 2 `vmstorage` nodes can be lost without data loss.
+The minimum number of `vmstorage` nodes should be equal to `2*3-1 = 5`, so when 2 `vmstorage` nodes are lost, the remaining 3 `vmstorage` nodes could provide the `-replicationFactor=3` for newly ingested data.

 When the replication is enabled, `-replicationFactor=N` and `-dedup.minScrapeInterval=1ms` command-line flag must be passed to `vmselect` nodes.
 The `-replicationFactor=N` improves query performance when a part of vmstorage nodes respond slowly and/or temporarily unavailable.